Bidhi Chand: Dilbagh and Gulbagh

+Military service

+All of the events associated with Dilbagh and Gulbagh led to the Battle of Lahira where over 35,000 Mughals were dispatched by Shah Jahan under the governor of Kabul to finish off the Sikhs.
+500-1500 Sikh soldiers were placed under Bidhi Chand's command during the battle.
+Bidhi Chand faced the Mughal general Shamas Beg who had 7,000 soldiers under him.
+The battle between the two forces lasted 1 hour and 30 minutes.
+Shamas Beg's entire force of 7,000 was killed with Beg being cut in half by Bidhi Chand in a duel.
+Later in the battle Bidhi Chand fought another Mughal general, Kabul Beg, who managed to gain the upper hand and injured Bidhi Chand.
+At the end the battle was a Sikh victory.

+Dilbagh later died on the banks of the Sutlej river, due to wounds sustained in the battle, during the journey and relocation of Guru Hargobind and his retinue to Kiratpur.

+Bidhi Chand also participated in the Battle of Kartarpur.
+He along with Baba Gurditta were given the lead responsibilities of defending Kartarpur.
+He was eventually sent into the battle when the Mughal governor of Peshawar, Kale Khan, advanced with 20,00 troops.
+He along with Jati Mal held off the 20,000 Mughal soldiers.
+A Mughal general, Anwar Khan, was killed by an arrow fired by Bidhi Chand.

 Missionary work

 Guru Hargobind instructed Bidhi Chand to travel to the eastern regions of the Indian subcontinent to act as a missionary to spread the teachings of the Sikh faith.
 At Deonagar (or Devnagar), he met Pir Sundar Shah, the disciple of Pir Budhan Shah, and the two developed a close bond.
 He also became close with Pir Budhan Shah.
 After the death of his master, Budhan Shah, Pir Sundar Shah visited Kiratpur where he petitioned Bidhi Chand to visit him at Deonagar once again, whom promised him that he shall fulfill this request within a month of his death as he refused to leave the side of his beloved Guru.

 Death

 In the year 1638, Bidhi Chand departed from Kiratpur, where he left his son, Lal Chand, in the service of Guru Hargobind, and died at Deonagar (or Devnagar) while in a state of meditation, on the banks of the river Gomti.
 He died alongside his friend, Sundar Shah.